A complete rug size guide

 Dining table and 4 to 6 chairs

-How to choose a rug for a bedroom
+How to choose a rug for the bedroom

-What type of rug is suitable for the bedroom?
+What type of rug is best for the bedroom?

-Another option is to have a small area rug by the bedside, or why not a ULLERSLEV sheepskin?
-A rug in the bedroom also contributes to better sleep as it collects dust particles from the air, prevents dirt from getting into the bed, and reduces the noise level.
+Another option is to have a small area rug by the bedside, or a ULLERSLEV sheepskin.
+A bedroom rug also contributes to better sleep by collecting dust particles from the air, preventing dirt from getting into the bed, and reducing noise.

 Tip!
-If you have under bed storage drawers, a short pile or plain weave rug makes it easier to pull out the drawers.
+If you have under-bed storage drawers, a short pile or plain weave rug makes it easier to pull the drawers out.

-How to place a rug under a bed, and what size you should choose
+How to place a rug under a bed, and what size to choose

-The size and rug placement in your bedroom all depend on where your bed is positioned.
+Rug size and placement depend on where your bed sits in the room.

 Bedroom rug size guide